mother-of-all-self-hosting/ansible-role-nextcloud/molecule/README.md

 ### `postgres-valkey`

-Tests a standard Nextcloud installation with the Postgres database and the Valkey cache adapter.
+Tests a standard Nextcloud installation with the Postgres database and the Valkey data-store.

 ## Running